 Learn more about our services!

-This prompt asks you to discuss a book that has impacted you.
-At CEA, we always recommend that you choose an unexpected piece of literature in order to stand out from the pack.
-Yes, it’s true that 1984 showed many students a bleak picture of what a Big Brother takeover might look like; however, almost every student in the country is assigned that book and processes those same lessons.
-What else have you read that has stuck with you because of who you are and what you care about?
-Were you blown away by the coming-of-age story The Absolutely True Diary of a Part-Time Indian?
-How did that graphic novel change the way you think about the Native American experience?
-Did Fangirl change the way you sympathize with people struggling with social anxiety?
-And if so, how did Rowell accomplish this?
-Try to be as creative as possible with your selection here and think about what books have really struck you to your core and why.
+This prompt asks you to discuss a piece of media that has made a big enough impression on you to warrant your recommendation to others.
+At CEA, we always recommend that you choose an unexpected work in order to stand out from the pack.
+Yes, it’s true that 1984 showed many students a bleak picture of what a Big Brother takeover might look like.
+However, almost every student in the country is assigned that book and takes a look at those same lessons.
+What else have you read, seen, or interacted with that stuck with you because of who you are and what you care about?
+You have a lot of leeway here.
+Maybe you recently discovered a Spotify playlist that opened your mind to new genres and sounds.
+Perhaps your favorite film explores topics like collective consciousness and ethical dilemmas, a conversation-starter you think everyone should engage with.
+Try to be as creative as possible with your selection here and think about what pieces of media have really struck you at your core and why.

 Bennington is serious about arming its student body with real-world experiences in order to propel them into success post-graduation, so show them you’re just as committed to mastering your craft and gaining firsthand experience in your field.
 Start by exploring this FWT program to truly understand its purpose and structure.
 Next, dream up your vision.
 What does your ideal Field Work Term look like?
 What would you be doing, whom would you be doing it with, and what would you take away from the experience?
 Admissions isn’t going to hold you to your answer (a lot can change in a year or two!), so don’t get lost in decision paralysis.
 Instead, get creative and let your mind wander about the possibilities that Bennington could offer you.